xapple/pyrotrfid/doc/content/executable_options.rst

   -e ENZYME, --enzyme=ENZYME
                         The enzyme used for virtual digestion.
 Defaults to 'HaeIII'.
-  -i REFERENCE, --reference=REFERENCE
-                        The database to use to map the sequences.
-Defaults to 'greengenes'
   -x MIN_FRAG_SIZE, --min_frag_size=MIN_FRAG_SIZE
                         Minimum fragment length (inclusive).
 Defaults to 50.
   -y MAX_FRAG_SIZE, --max_frag_size=MAX_FRAG_SIZE